Chapter 12:

 When she saw him, her heart skipped a beat.

-Wes sat by himself at the frontmost table, one arm draped over the back of the chair, a cup of black coffee idle on the table.
-He wore a knit sweater with the sleeves pushed up, his glossy blonde hair tousled a bit but mostly styled the same way she remembered.
+Wes sat by himself at the front, one arm draped over the back of the chair, a cup of black coffee idle on the table.
+He wore a navy blazer over a white shirt, his glossy blond hair tousled a bit but mostly styled the same way she remembered.

 Laid-back and casual yet still effortlessly breathtaking—that he was.

 Once their eyes met, a bright smile stretched across his lips.
-Mia mirrored it; unlike that night they separated ways, this one was real, even if it was smaller than usual and tinged with sadness.
-No matter what happened from here onwards, he would still be her safe place.
+Mia mirrored it; unlike that night they parted ways, this one was real, even if it was smaller than usual and tinged with sadness.
+No matter what happened from here onward, he would still be her safe place.

 “I-I’m rooting for you, Wes!
 You can do it!”